linroger/FinanceCompendium/II. Economics/International/International Economics Theory and Policy/Part 1 - International Trade Theory/Chapter 07 - External Economies of Scale.md

 One consequence of the role of history in determining industrial location is that industries aren't always located in the "right" place: Once a country has established an advantage in an industry, it may retain that advantage even if some other country could potentially produce the goods more cheaply.

 Figure 7-4, which shows the cost of producing buttons as a function of the number of buttons produced annually, illustrates this point.
 Two countries are shown: China and Vietnam.
-The Chinese cost of producing a button is shown as  $AC_{\mathrm{CHINA}}$ , the Vietnamese cost as  $AC_{\mathrm{VIETNAM}}$ .  $D_{\mathrm{WORLD}}$  represents the world demand for buttons, which we assume can be satisfied either by China or by Vietnam.
+The Chinese cost of producing a button is shown as $AC_{\mathrm{CHINA}}$, the Vietnamese cost as $AC_{\mathrm{VIETNAM}}$. $D_{\mathrm{WORLD}}$ represents the world demand for buttons, which we assume can be satisfied either by China or by Vietnam.

 Suppose the economies of scale in button production are entirely external to firms.
 Since there are no economies of scale at the level of the firm, the button industry in each country consists of many small, perfectly competitive firms.
 Competition therefore drives the price of buttons down to its average cost.

 We assume the Vietnamese cost curve lies below the Chinese curve because, say, Vietnamese wages are lower than Chinese wages.
 This means that at any given level of production, Vietnam could manufacture buttons more cheaply than China.
 One might hope that this would always imply that Vietnam will in fact supply the world market.
 Unfortunately, this need not be the case.
 Suppose China, for historical reasons, establishes its button industry first.
 Then, initially, world button equilibrium will be

-# FIGURE 7-4

-# The Importance of Established Advantage
+**FIGURE 7-4: The Importance of Established Advantage**

-The average cost curve for Vietnam,  $AC_{VIETNAM}$ , lies below the average cost curve for China,  $AC_{CHINA}$ .
+The average cost curve for Vietnam, $AC_{VIETNAM}$, lies below the average cost curve for China, $AC_{CHINA}$.
 Thus Vietnam could potentially supply the world market more cheaply than China.
-If the Chinese industry gets established first, however, it may be able to sell buttons at the price  $P_1$ , which is below the cost  $C_0$  that an individual Vietnamese firm would face if it began production on its own.
+If the Chinese industry gets established first, however, it may be able to sell buttons at the price $P_1$, which is below the cost $C_0$ that an individual Vietnamese firm would face if it began production on its own.
 So a pattern of specialization established by historical accident may persist even when new producers could potentially have lower costs.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-07/f1fd977d-0ee5-48f0-b5f0-9e2e3dc44c2d/4037cc9496ef4d8038b73b52d24ea19a4c79133b8ae4c6dfc67818e2f7020111.jpg)
 Price, cost (per button)

-established at point 1 in Figure 7-4, with Chinese production of  $Q_{1}$  units per year and a price of  $P_{1}$ .
+established at point 1 in Figure 7-4, with Chinese production of $Q_{1}$ units per year and a price of $P_{1}$.
 Now introduce the possibility of Vietnamese production.
 If Vietnam could take over the world market, the equilibrium would move to point 2.
-However, if there is no initial Vietnamese production ( $Q = 0$ ), any individual Vietnamese firm considering manufacture of buttons will face a cost of production of  $C_{0}$ .
+However, if there is no initial Vietnamese production ($Q = 0$), any individual Vietnamese firm considering manufacture of buttons will face a cost of production of $C_{0}$.
 As we have drawn it, this cost is above the price at which the established Chinese industry can produce buttons.
 So although the Vietnamese industry could potentially make buttons more cheaply than China's industry, China's head start enables it to hold on to the industry.

 As this example shows, external economies potentially give a strong role to historical accident in determining who produces what, and may allow established patterns of specialization to persist even when they run counter to comparative advantage.

-# Trade and Welfare with External Economies
+## Trade and Welfare with External Economies

 In general, we can presume that external economies of scale lead to gains from trade over and above those from comparative advantage.
 The world is more efficient and thus richer because international trade allows nations to specialize in different industries and thus reap the gains from external economies as well as from comparative advantage.

 However, there are a few possible qualifications to this presumption.
 As we saw in Figure 7-4, the importance of established advantage means that there is no guarantee that the right country will produce a good subject to external economies.
 In fact, it is possible that trade based on external economies may actually leave a country worse off than it would have been in the absence of trade.

 An example of how a country can actually be worse off with trade than without is shown in Figure 7-5.
 In this example, we imagine that Thailand and Switzerland could both manufacture watches, that Thailand could make them more cheaply, but that Switzerland has gotten there first. $D_{\mathrm{WORLD}}$ is the world demand for watches, and, given that Switzerland produces the watches, the equilibrium is at point 1.
-However, we now add to the figure the Thai demand for watches,  $D_{\mathrm{THAI}}$ .
+However, we now add to the figure the Thai demand for watches, $D_{\mathrm{THAI}}$.
 If no trade in watches were allowed and Thailand were forced to be self-sufficient, then the Thai equilibrium would be at point 2.
-Because of its lower average cost curve, the price of Thai-made watches at point 2,  $P_2$ , is actually lower than the price of Swiss-made watches at point 1,  $P_1$ .
+Because of its lower average cost curve, the price of Thai-made watches at point 2, $P_2$, is actually lower than the price of Swiss-made watches at point 1, $P_1$.

-# HOLDING THE WORLD TOGETHER
+### Holding the World Together

 If you are reading this while fully clothed, the odds are that crucial parts of your outfit—specifically, the parts that protect you from a wardrobe malfunction—came from the Chinese town of Qiaotou, which produces 60 percent of the world's buttons and a large proportion of its zippers.